junxit/us-congress-bills-116/metadata.md

 - 2020-11-17 — Senate amendment proposed (on the floor): Amendment SA 2688 proposed by Senator Portman for Senator Peters.(consideration: CR S7044-7045; text: CR S7044-7045)
 - 2020-11-17 — Senate amendment submitted
 - 2020-11-17 — The committee substitute withdrawn by Unanimous Consent.
 (CR S7044)
+- 2020-11-18 — Held at the desk.
+- 2020-11-18 — Message on Senate action sent to the House.
+- 2020-11-18 — Received in the House.
+- 2020-12-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-12-16 — Considered as unfinished business. (consideration: CR H7224-7225)
+- 2020-12-16 — Considered under suspension of the rules. (consideration: CR H7211-7213)
+- 2020-12-16 — DEBATE - The House proceeded with forty minutes of debate on S. 2216.
+- 2020-12-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-16 — Mr. Takano moved to suspend the rules and pass the bill.
+- 2020-12-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 380 - 0 (Roll no. 244). (text: CR H7211)
+- 2020-12-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 380 - 0 (Roll no. 244).(text: CR H7211)
+- 2020-12-21 — Presented to President.
+- 2020-12-21 — Presented to President.
+- 2020-12-31 — Became Public Law No: 116-278.
+- 2020-12-31 — Became Public Law No: 116-278.
+- 2020-12-31 — Signed by President.
+- 2020-12-31 — Signed by President.